We use different types of cookies for different things, such as:

 Strictly necessary cookies

-These cookies let you use all the different parts of BBC website.
+These cookies let you use all the different parts of the BBC website.
 Without them, services that you’ve asked for can’t be provided.
+Also, as a public service, we collect data from you to help us understand how people are using the BBC online, so we can make it better.
+We sometimes get other companies to analyse how people are using the BBC online.

 These help us personalise the BBC to you by remembering your preferences and settings.